Bconteh/cd_demo/README.md

 # cd_demo
-Demo for a full CD pipeline with git, jenkins, docker, mesos,,,
+Demo for a full CD pipeline with git, jenkins, docker, mesos.

+Done from the the cd_demo_branch